antoine-coulon/skott/README.md

 ✅ Deep **parent and child dependencies traversals**

+✅ Collect metadata for each traversed node including file size and also Node.js builtin modules + npm third-party libraries imports

-✅ Node.js core, binary and JSON modules are excluded by default
+✅ Node.js binary and JSON modules are excluded by default

-✅ Third-party libraries are excluded by default

 Work in progress includes:

-🛠 Allow unused dependency to be flagged

-🛠 Caching on graph operations to provide better traversal efficiency

-🛠 Collect metadata on the graph (unused imports, unoptimized imports)
+🛠 Collect metadata to flag unused imports/exports

-🛠 Collect metadata on each traversed node (file size, number of other nodes depending on it, etc)

 🛠 Resolve workspaces/monorepos graphs